-To install the Wall Sensor, drill a 1 inch hole saw.
+To install the Wall Sensor, drill a 1-inch hole saw.
 Determine where to ideally install the Wall Sensor.
-Also ensure the sensor will not be installed behind any objects such as picture frames, shelving units, equipment, etc. When these conditions are met, drill a 1 inch hole at desired location which is 5 feet off the ground.
+Also ensure the sensor will not be installed behind any objects such as picture frames, shelving units, equipment, etc. When these conditions are met, drill a 1-inch hole at the desired location which is 5 feet off the ground.
 The desired location for drilling the point hole should be not lower than 4 feet 6 inches and not higher than 5 feet 6 inches if possible.

 Installing a Local Interface Sensor

 The Local Interface Sensor is an alternate sensor with local control.
 To install the Local Interface Sensor you will drill a 1-1/4 inch hole 5 feet from the floor.
 Plug the 4-Pin cable into the slot in the back of the mounting plate.
 Slide the Local Interface Sensor mounting plastic into the 1-1/4 inch hole.
 Tighten the toggle bolt to secure the mounting plate to the wall.

 For other sensor options check out these articles:

 - There are no heat-producing devices near the sensors

 - That the installation is not done on the exterior wall

 - That the sensor is not exposed to strong drafts or direct sunlight

 The Smart Node is an IO controller that is capable of controlling many unique applications.
 You will know what terminal profile you should be using based on the equipment you have.
 For wiring and specific terminal profile configuration please choose the link below.